ccarrero-sf/cortex_agents_chatbot_bikes/README.md

-## Build a Retrieval Augmented Generation (RAG) based LLM assistant using Streamlit, Snowflake Cortex Search and ML Observability
+## Build an Support Assistant Chatbot Leveraging PDF Docs and Sales Data using Cortex Agents

-This repository is an evolution of the quickstart [Build a Retrieval Augmented Generation (RAG) based LLM assistant using Streamlit and Snowflake Cortex Search](https://quickstarts.snowflake.com/guide/ask_questions_to_your_own_documents_with_snowflake_cortex_search/index.html?index=..%2F..index#0)
+This repository is an evolution of the quickstart [Build a Retrieval Augmented Generation (RAG) based LLM assistant using Streamlit and Snowflake Cortex Search](https://quickstarts.snowflake.com/guide/ask_questions_to_your_own_documents_with_snowflake_cortex_search/index.html?index=..%2F..index#0).
+It includes AI Observability for the Search App and also creates a new Agent App that is able to search both unstructured data (PDF documents about bikes and snow gear) and structured data (sales data about those articles).

+Big thanks to Jeff Carpenter for providing the Agent App within SIS.

 This new version includes:
 - Git integration: With this all the setup can be done with a single click
 - AI Observability: Embeed the code in an App class where Observability is added so we can see how the RAG App is performing
+- Create structured data about product sales
+- Create the Agent App that leverages Cortex Agents

 ### Setup